 By Cheryl Schweizer of the Columbia Basin Herald

-For more photos from this event. visit the Big Bend Community College Facebook page HERE!
+For more photos from commencement, visit the Big Bend Community College Facebook album HERE!